Long-acting injection a shot in the arm for GSK's HIV business

 The result from the big Phase III study is a boost for GSK’s goal of developing dual therapies that are easier to tolerate than conventional triple ones, and shares in GSK rose more than 1 percent.
 It follows recent positive data from combining two oral drugs.

-GSK hopes its new approach will allow it to compete more effectively against Gilead Sciences (GILD.O), the U.S. drugmaker that dominates the $26 billion-a-year HIV market.
+GSK hopes its new approach will allow it to compete more effectively against Gilead Sciences, the U.S. drugmaker that dominates the $26 billion-a-year HIV market.

 Gilead currently has a market share of around 52 percent against GSK’s 22 percent, but Deborah Waterhouse, who heads the British drugmaker’s HIV unit, says she hopes to overtake her U.S. rival by the mid-2020s.